jayc1323/PlanSyncAssesment/README.md

                      the LLM to return null for documents which are not 401k policies or if the field is not found.

  ## LLM Call:
- Used pyPDF2 to convert user uploaded pdf to text and passed it as the prompt parameter to 'generate_content_stream' function for gemini client which works as per requirement and returns
-                    the response as a stream .
+-  Used pyPDF2 to convert user uploaded pdf to text and passed it as the prompt parameter to 'generate_content_stream' function for gemini client which works as per requirement and returns the response as a stream .
 Requested structured outputs from the LLM Call by explicitly passing the DocumentData json schema as a requirement so that responses are restricted to JSON objects of the class and no unnecessary data is retrieved - this makes passing the responses on to the user straightforward without requiring backend to process the LLM output further , which avoids further delay.

+- Prompt - The text from the pdf is sent as the prompt and page numbers are added to help the LLM retrieve  the page numbers as well with each associated field.
+Also added to the field description is a statement encouraging LLM to return null if the field is not found and this works correctly as the LLM retrieves null for fields when documents are not 401k policies.
+The temperature is set to 0 so the output is more deterministic.

 ## Parallel Processing:
 Using async/await wherever possible for blocking operations like llm api call, setting database functionality as a background task to maintain high throughput .
 Running the backend with multiple workers to handle more documents in parallel.